brorb/710-wiki/README.md

 	- Trims the stored `user`/`assistant` turns down to the most recent `maxHistory` entries.
 	- Appends the new `user` message, generating a stable payload.
 	- Requests a reCAPTCHA token if a site key is configured.
-	- Aborts any in-flight fetch, HMAC-signs `timestamp.body` using `oracleSigningSecret`, and POSTs JSON to the configured endpoint with the `X-Web-Api-Key`, `X-Oracle-Key`, `X-Oracle-Timestamp`, and `X-Oracle-Signature` headers.
+	- Aborts any in-flight fetch, HMAC-signs `timestamp.body` using `oracleSigningSecret`, and POSTs JSON to the configured endpoint with the `X-Web-Api-Key`, `X-Oracle-Key`, `X-Oracle-Timestamp`, `X-Oracle-Signature`, and `X-Oracle-Channel: web` headers.
 3. Responses update the local transcript, persist the conversation (still capped to `maxHistory`), and refresh the chat window.
 Errors append an `oracle-chat__message--error` bubble with the message returned by the rejected promise.

 ### Request payload